tiffanywang3/oreilly-kubernetes/README.md

 ## Create your cluster

-For this demo, you can use any Kubernetes cluster (1.22 - 1.25), including kind clusters.
+For this demo, you can use any Kubernetes cluster (1.22 - 1.25), including kind and colima clusters.

 You can use [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) (Kubernetes in Docker) to create your cluster by running: